SerrpentDagger/graphing-calculator-sd/README.md

 To run the program, your machine needs Java 1.8 or later (64-bit), and must be capable of running OpenGL 3.2 (packaged with the app).

-By purchasing, downloading, installing or using* the program, you must read and agree to the [Graphing Calculator SD End User License Agreement](/LICENSE.md).‎ ‎ *(*For the purposes of the EULA, using GitHub tools to manipulate the Release files should be considered "using" and/or "downloading", and you must agree to the EULA in this case.)*
+By purchasing, downloading, installing or using* the program, you must read and agree to the [Graphing Calculator SD End User License Agreement](/LICENSE.md).‎‎‎‎*(*For the purposes of the EULA, using GitHub tools to manipulate the Release files should be considered "using" and/or "downloading", and you must agree to the EULA in this case.)*

 Here's a pretty picture in the meantime.
 (More over [here](https://serpentdagger.com/gallery).)